-The garden of Malanti is part of the “Garden of Skills” innovative project initiated by Designing Hope in 2020 which consists in associating on the same site a “Garden Forest”, in the middle of which will be built an activity and training centre in the fields of agroecology, agroforestry, craftsmanship, and micro-project management.
+The garden of Malanti is part of the “Garden of Skills” innovative project initiated by Designing Hope in 2020 which consists in associating on the same site an agroforestry garden, in the middle of which has been set up an activity and training centre in the fields of agroecology, agroforestry, craftsmanship, and micro-project management.

-The varieties of trees will be varied, chosen for wood production, the production of nutritious leaves for humans (Moringa) or for use as fodder, fruit production, but also for their capacity to fertilise the soil, reduce evaporation and allow market gardening in an optimised setting.
+The Forest garden is a principle developed in agroforestry, consisting in associating trees, chosen for their ability to fertilize the soil, with market garden crops.
+The tree species are varied, chosen for the production of wood, the production of nutritious leaves for humans (Moringa), usable as forage, for fruit production, but also for their ability to fertilize the soil, reduce evaporation and allow market gardening in an optimized setting.

 A project supported by Le Bon Marché Rive Gauche,